 Can Shiv Sena and Congress iron out ideological differences in future

 New Delhi, Nov 27: It may have appeared that the drama had ended in Maharashtra.
-However political analysts feel that there is more drama in store as the Shiv Sena, NCP and Congress get ready to form the next government in the state, which has been in turmoil ever since the election results were announced.
+However, political analysts feel that there is more drama in store as the Shiv Sena, NCP and Congress get ready to form the next government in the state, which has been in turmoil ever since the election results were announced.

-Ironing out the ideological differences would be one such challenge for the new found allies.
-The Thackerays and the Gandhis have not been on the same page and in fact it was Sonia Gandhi who had opposed this alliance at first, before she was convinced into changing her mind.
+Ironing out the ideological differences would be one such challenge for the newfound allies.
+The Thackerays and the Gandhis have not been on the same page and in fact, it was Sonia Gandhi who had opposed this alliance at first, before she was convinced into changing her mind.

 In 20 days, Devendra Fadnavis has resigned twice as Maharashtra Chief Minister